-The Yucatán Peninsula is the site of the Chicxulub crater, which was created by an asteroid about 6 to 9 miles (10 to 15 kilometers) in diameter.
-The impact, which struck around 65 million years ago, caused worldwide climate problems and may have triggered the extinction of the dinosaurs.
+The Yucatán Peninsula is the site of the Chicxulub crater, which was formed by an asteroid about 6mi to 9mi (10km to 15km) in diameter.
+The impact, which struck around 65m years ago, caused worldwide climate problems and may have triggered the extinction of the dinosaurs.

-The origins of the word Yucatán are the subject of debate.
-According to Spanish conquistador Hernán Cortés, the name arose from a confusion.
-Cortés wrote that a Spanish explorer had asked a native what the area was called.
-Apparently he responded “Uma’anaatik ka t’ann,” which in Mayan means “I do not understand you.”
-Misunderstanding his response, the Spanish named it Yucatán.
+The origins of the word Yucatán are a subject of debate.
+According to Spanish conquistador Hernán Cortés, a Spanish explorer had asked a native what the area was called.
+Apparently, he responded, “Uma’anaatik ka t’ann,” which in Mayan means “I do not understand you”.
+Misunderstanding his response, the Spanish named the area Yucatán.

 The Cathedral of San Ildefonso in Mérida is the oldest church on the American mainland and the second-oldest in the Americas, only behind the Cathedral of Santa María la Menor in the Dominican Republic.

 There are hundreds of Mayan archaeological ruins in Mexico, and the majority are found in the Yucatán Peninsula.
-Many of these impressive sites have somehow managed to stay off the tourist radar, including the spectacular ruins of Dzibilchaltún, Uxmal, and Cobá.
+Many of these impressive sites have somehow managed to stay (relatively) off the tourist radar, including the spectacular ruins of Dzibilchaltún, Uxmal and Cobá.

-The only Mayan site that is listed as one of the new seven wonders of the world, Chichén Itzá is an incredibly well-preserved Mayan center that was once a major spiritual and economic hub.
-The steep Castillo pyramid dominates the complex, which also boasts stunning temples and Mayan ball courts.
+The only Mayan site that is listed as one of the New Seven Wonders of the World, Chichén Itzá is an incredibly well-preserved Mayan center that was once a major spiritual and economic hub.
+A grand stepped pyramid dominates the complex, and there are temples and Mayan ball courts.

-The peninsula contains no rivers that run above ground, but has a complex network of underground rivers which have formed incredible caves and underwater sinkholes, or cenotes.
-Formed when limestone is eroded gradually over hundreds of years, cenotes are a popular place to swim, snorkel, or dive.
+A network of subterranean rivers has created incredible caves and underwater sinkholes called cenotes.
+Formed when limestone is eroded over hundreds of years, cenotes are a popular place to swim, snorkel or dive.